Sndrahel/Back-AND-Better/README.md

 Pages: Home, About, Contact

-- The home page
+- The home page first view will be simple in structure with a short text intro and a call to action button.
+Below it will contain some information about the sessions types.
+The footer will contain social media links.
-- The about page
+- The about page will contain some information about the company ethos.
 - The contact page is a clean and simple contact-us form.

 #### - Skeleton (How will our information be represented, and how will the user navigate to the information and the features?)